 In either early December or late November, Ethiopia celebrates the festival of Maryam Zion.
 Thousands of pilgrims arrive in Axum for the celebrations in front of the Northern Stelae Field, where patriarchs of the Ethiopian Church line the steps.

-Another one of Ethiopia’s top festivals, Christmas in the African country is called Genna.
+Another one of Ethiopia’s top festivals, Christmas in the African country, is called Genna.
 Interestingly, its observance is still based on the ancient Julian calendar and therefore falls on the 7th of January.
-Much as you would do at home, people dress up in their best clothes, go to church, and feast with their families.
+As you would at home, people dress up in their best clothes, go to church, and feast with their families.

 In January, there is the festival of Timkat (also known as Timket).
 This is Ethiopia’s Orthodox Christian celebration of the Epiphany, which marks the time when Jesus was baptized in the Jordan River.
 Lasting for three days, the celebration in the capital is colorful and takes place every year on January 19, with preparations beginning the previous day.
-Streets are adorned with the colors of the Ethiopian flag, and priests walk through the streets holding elaborate parasols.
+Streets adorn the Ethiopian flag’s colors, and priests walk through the streets holding elaborate parasols.

 - Travel Insurance: We don’t travel without travel insurance and neither should you.
 You never know what can happen while traveling so it’s best to be prepared.
 HeyMondo provides excellent short-term and long-term travel insurance plans.

 - Travel Waterbottle: When we’re uncertain about the water supply we use our Grayl Purifier.
 It’s come in exceptionally handy around Africa.

 - Camera Gear: Chances are you’ll want a camera for your trip to Africa.
 We love the Sony RX100V for a pocket-size camera and the Fujifilm XT-4 for a professional camera.
 Check out our favorite cameras for Africa.